hellbladex/FFXI_Addons/ffxideck/readme.md

-ffxideckV2 has colorations and other stuff like check box for always on top and copy and paste button settings to another button you can also change color of each button either by using a slider or pasting hex
+ffxideckV2 has colorations and other stuff like check box for always on top and copy and paste button settings to another button you can also change color of each button either by using a slider or pasting hex Commnds should be treated as windower console commands like (lua load dressup or input /echo hello) you can also chain commands like (lua load dressup; pause 1; input /echo dressup loaded)